 It is also a crime to knowingly destroy, conceal, remove, confiscate, or possess another person’s government-issued documents, including identification, immigration papers, passports, or any other documentation intended to restrict their freedom by preventing them from moving or traveling in order to maintain their labor or services for trafficking purposes.

 Labor trafficking is sometimes connected to the smuggling of non-U.S. nationals into the country for the purpose of exploiting their labor or their bodies.
-Federal law prohibits slavery, forced labor, involuntary servitude, or peonage of another person.
-Peonage involves holding or placing a person into involuntary servitude based on real or alleged debts.
+Federal law prohibits slavery, forced labor, or involuntary servitude of another person.

 These laws apply to employers who promise to transfer or sponsor a person’s visa, forcing them to work for less than they were owed by threatening to revoke their sponsorship.
 Federal penalties for labor trafficking can include a fine and/or imprisonment of up to 20 years and sometimes life in cases involving aggravated circumstances.